The Department of BCMB offers a variety of support opportunities for both incoming and current graduate students:

 The Alexander Hollaender Graduate Fellowship

 The Alexander Hollaender Graduate Fellowship is made possible through an endowment fund contributed by Dr. and Mrs. Alexander Hollaender.
 In 1944, Dr. Hollaender established the Division of Biology at Oak Ridge National Laboratory and was its director until 1967.
 Hollaender had close ties to East Tennessee and expressed the wish that strong preference in awarding fellowships be given to students from this region.
 The Fellowship Committee will consider academic qualifications, geographical origin, and scientific/professional promise.

 The Fellowship award of $6,000 will be awarded to one individual for one academic year.

 The Division of Biology will again sponsor awards to its graduate students based on their record of scholarly achievements at the University of Tennessee.
 The awards are in the amount of $1,000–$3,000 each (less taxes).
 In addition to the monetary award, recipients have their names recorded on the plaque displaying each year’s awardees.

 More information about these awards can be found here.

 Graduate School Fellowship Opportunities

-External Fellowship Funding for Graduate Students
+External Fellowships and Grants for Graduate Students